ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

 1. Log in to the **virtual machine CLI** with the `osadmin` account.

-2. Filter `systemctl` output with `jumphost`.
-Each configured jumphost has its own ID.
+2. Filter the `systemctl` output with `jumphost`.
+Each configured jumphost has its own ID:

     ```shell
     osadmin@ipfabric-server:~$ sudo systemctl | grep jumphost
     [sudo] password for osadmin:
       jumphost@923216920.service                                   loaded activating auto-restart Jumphost (ID=923216920)
       system-jumphost.slic                                         loaded active     active       system-jumphost.slice